Damocles-fr/qBittorrent-ProtonVPN-PortForwarding-Docker/README.md

 # qBittorrent ProtonVPN PortForwarding Docker

-## WIP, works on my QNAP HS-264 NAS, installation in /share/CACHEDEV3_DATA/SSD2TB/
+## Works on my QNAP HS-264 NAS, installation in /share/CACHEDEV3_DATA/SSD2TB/

 **What this project does**
 Runs qBittorrent *entirely inside* ProtonVPN using Gluetun on a QNAP NAS — ensuring full VPN routing **and automatic port forwarding** for improved torrenting performance.
 The Web UI is published on your LAN while all BitTorrent traffic goes through Proton's WireGuard tunnel.